Meet Our Team

 In a world of technology and high towers, it can be easy for children to miss opportunities to be in contact with nature and the outdoors, therefore having settings such as forest schools will not only provide them with the opportunities to be free but also teaches children the importance of respecting the world around them and caring for nature.

-I have a BA (Hons with Qualified Teacher Status) in Early Years Education and am currently studying towards a Level 3 Forest School Leader qualification as well as holding all current Paediatric First Aid, Safeguarding and Enhanced DBS certificates.
+I have a BA (Hons with Qualified Teacher Status) in Early Years Education Level 6.
+I am currently studying towards a Level 3 Forest School Leader qualification as well as holding all current Paediatric First Aid, Safeguarding and Enhanced DBS certificates.

 Marta Pina: Forest School Manager